Conscience: Modern

 The French philosopher Simone de Beauvoir in A Very Easy Death (Une mort très douce, 1964) reflects within her own conscience about her mother's attempts to develop such a moral sympathy and understanding of others.

 "The sight of her tears grieved me; but I soon realised that she was weeping over her failure, without caring about what was happening inside me ...
 We might still have come to an understanding if, instead of asking everybody to pray for my soul, she had given me a little confidence and sympathy.
 I know now what prevented her from doing so: she had too much to pay back, too many wounds to salve, to put herself in another's place.
 In actual doing she made every sacrifice, but her feelings did not take her out of herself.
 Besides, how could she have tried to understand me since she avoided looking into her own heart?
 As for discovering an attitude that would not have set us apart, nothing in her life had ever prepared her for such a thing: the unexpected sent her into a panic, because she had been taught never to think, act or feel except in a ready-made framework."

 — — Simone de Beauvoir.
 A Very Easy Death.
 Penguin Books.
 London.
 1982. p.
 60.

-Michael Walzer claimed that the growth of religious toleration in Western nations arose amongst other things, from the general recognition that private conscience signified some inner divine presence regardless of the religious faith professed and from the general respectability, piety, self-limitation, and sectarian discipline which marked most of the men who claimed the rights of conscience.
+Michael Walzer claimed that religious toleration in Western nations arose from the general recognition that private conscience signified some inner divine presence regardless of the religious faith professed and from the general respectability, piety, self-limitation, and sectarian discipline which marked most of the men who claimed the rights of conscience.
 Walzer also argued that attempts by courts to define conscience as a merely personal moral code or as sincere belief, risked encouraging an anarchy of moral egotisms, unless such a code and motive was necessarily tempered with shared moral knowledge: derived either from the connection of the individual to a universal spiritual order, or from the common principles and mutual engagements of unselfish people.
-Ronald Dworkin maintains that constitutional protection of freedom of conscience is central to democracy but creates personal duties to live up to it: "Freedom of conscience presupposes a personal responsibility of reflection, and it loses much of its meaning when that responsibility is ignored.
-A good life need not be an especially reflective one; most of the best lives are just lived rather than studied.
-But there are moments that cry out for self-assertion, when a passive bowing to fate or a mechanical decision out of deference or convenience is treachery, because it forfeits dignity for ease."
+Ronald Dworkin maintains that constitutional protection of freedom of conscience is central to democracy but creates personal duties to live up to it.
 Edward Conze stated it is important for individual and collective moral growth that we recognise the illusion of our conscience being wholly located in our body; indeed both our conscience and wisdom expand when we act in an unselfish way and conversely "repressed compassion results in an unconscious sense of guilt."